 MLCP Working Groups

 Since the mid 1970s, John McDowell has been actively engaged in research concerning the Quechua language and the people who speak it.
 The bulk of this work has concentrated on Inga, the northernmost dialect of Quechua, and the Inga communities in the Sibundoy Valley, Department of Putumayo, of highland Colombia.
 He also worked extensively with Kamsá, a language isolate derived from the ancient Quillasinga stock, also spoken in Colombia's Sibundoy Valley.
 His earliest Quechua research was with speakers of Bolivian Quechua, and he is currently working with two extended families residing in the environs of Otavalo, in the north of Ecuador, whose members speak the dialect called Quichua.
 His research falls into the broad category of the ethnography of communication, paying close attention to traditional narrative, ceremonial speech forms, and song lyrics, in an effort to illuminate the role these expressive forms play in personal, social, and political contexts.
+Currently, he is documenting and theorizing the efforts of Indigenous communities in Colombia and Ecuador to preserve their territories, along with their languages and cultures, in the face of invasive development projects and the environmental degradation they bring with them

 Shane Greene has conducted research on the impact of multicultural reforms in Peru on both indigenous and Afro-descendant peoples.
 After several years of research into the history of the Amazonian movement, he expanded his focus to the national level.
 In collaboration with a variety of indigenous and Afro-Peruvian activist organizations, he has investigated the possibilities and obstacles to ethnic alliance building in negotiations with the multicultural state.